As America’s favorite gun, the AR-15 is one of the most upgraded and customized firearms on the market.

 Drop-in triggers can be either single or two-stage, meaning that they’re not necessarily a different type of trigger system.

 However, drop-in triggers are a little different from standard trigger systems in that they’re easier to install.
-Like the name suggests, you simply drop the trigger in and make a few minor alterations and the gun is ready to fire.
+As the name suggests, you simply drop the trigger in and make a few minor alterations and the gun is ready to fire.

 This is because drop-in triggers come already assembled in their own casing or cartridge, making them perfect for people looking for a quick upgrade.